-Organizations that invest heavily in employee experience have four times more average profit and twice as much revenue, according to research by Jacob Morgan.
+Organizations that invest heavily in employee workplace experience have four times more average profit and twice as much revenue, according to research by Jacob Morgan.
 Long term commitment to employee experience filters through to CX and offers a significant return on investment.
 The line between employee and customer is blurred as organizations work out how best to service every individual based on their preferences, instead of relying on a generic persona.

-Beyond the traditional office
+Moving beyond the traditional office to smart working

-As freelancers and contractors are increasingly part of the fabric of most organizations, virtual collaboration technologies that enable employees to work anywhere on any device are growing in importance.
+As freelancers and contractors are increasingly part of the fabric of most organizations, virtual collaboration in the workplace technologies that enable employees to work anywhere on any device are growing in importance.
 Traditional employer loyalty is fading, so employees need to be engaged.
 Employers must create a sense of community, so their employees feel a part of something, whether they’re sitting in a city center café, or in a house, or on the beach somewhere.

 AI, for example, has huge potential to assist employees and supplement human tasks.
 As AI evolves to understand employee preferences, it can start to shoulder some of the burden by automating repetitive daily tasks, subject to employee approval.
 This could free employees to focus on more intellectually challenging, human-centric tasks, simultaneously boosting efficiency and employee satisfaction.

 To embrace this new paradigm and realize an effective digital transformation, the ability to build a secure ecosystem is paramount.
-By partnering with the right companies and adopting the right technologies, organizations can reach a new level of employee and customer experience that will serve as a positive feedback loop driving real competitive advantage in the marketplace.
+By partnering with the right companies and adopting the right workplace technologies, organizations can reach a new level of employee and customer experience that will serve as a positive feedback loop driving real competitive advantage in the marketplace.